 8. Medication

 If your Golden Retriever has recently started taking some medication and is no longer interested in eating, he may be suffering from side effects, including nausea and loss of appetite.
-Ensure to inform your vet, as there could be a more suitable alternative to switch to.
+Ensure that you inform your vet, as there could be a more suitable alternative to switch to.

 Occasionally, vaccinations can cause an unpleasant reaction.
 If your Golden Retriever has had his recent shots, this could be the short-term cause of his reduced appetite.
 The good news is this should only be temporary.
 In the meantime, ensure your Golden drinks lots of fresh water and remains hydrated.